erikarvstedt/nix-bitcoin/docs/usage.md

    Bitcoin should be sent to one of the empty external addresses (sometimes known as receive addresses).

-## Try out a coinjoin; using `sendpayment.py`
+## Try out a coinjoin with `jm-sendpayment`

-1. Single coinjoins can be done using the script `sendpayment.py`.
-As with all Joinmarket user scripts, use `--help` to see a full list of options.
+1. Single coinjoins can be done using the script `jm-sendpayment`.

-   For example
+   As with all JoinMarket user scripts, use `--help` to see a full list of options.

    ```console
    jm-sendpayment wallet.jmdat 5000000 mprGzBA9rQk82Ly41TsmpQGa8UPpZb2w8c